dayton-outar/shillings/docs/ANALYSIS/REPORTS.md

 [^1]: Excerpts from Chapter 15 - Capital and reserves, The Finance Book by Stuart Warner and Si Hussain
 [^2]: [Goodwill (Accounting): What It Is, How It Works, How To Calculate](https://www.investopedia.com/terms/g/goodwill.asp).
 Investopedia.
 [^3]: See [Efficiency Ratios](./MULTIPLIERS.md#efficiency)
+[^4]: A Guide to Jamaica Securities Market.
+Jamaica Stock Exchange.